ArchiveOfMerit/verified-academic-record/README.md

 See the DOI-linked reference material for licensing context and public scholarly attribution support.

-Canonical authority is not extended to misleading, modified, truncated, decontextualized, or otherwise non-authoritative reproductions merely because they copy or cite repository material.
+Canonical authority is not extended to misleading, modified, truncated, decontextualized, externally detached, or otherwise non-authoritative reproductions merely because they copy, mirror, cite, or partially reproduce repository material.